-- hereditary traits
+- Hereditary traits

-- diseases in the prenatal life of the child
+- Diseases in the prenatal life of the child

-- caused by environmental factors
+- Caused by environmental factors

 They manifest as mild to life-threatening.
 A child born with a congenital disorder may experience a mental or physical disability or a combination of both.